random-robbie/docker-http-auth/README.md

 # docker-http-auth
-A HTTP Auth Docker Honeypot using python
+A HTTP Auth Docker Honeypot using python.

 This is a basic HTTP Auth Honeypot that logs all attempts to connect to it.